-Elle Hardy: So there's the five Great Lakes.
-They hold about 18% of the world's natural fresh water.
+Elle Hardy: So there are the five Great Lakes.
+They hold about 18% of the world's natural freshwater.
 It's up in that area sort of along the US-Canada border.
 So yeah, my partner and I jumped in our van and set out to do a loop from Chicago to Chicago.

 Phil: What were some of the best spots you found?

 Elle Hardy: Then we traveled up into Michigan.
-So we went up through Ann Arbor, which is sort a gorgeous little university town that's just inside the bookstore every two steps and all this really fantastic dining.
-Then we went up to [inaudible 00:21:49], which is probably one of my absolutely favorite parts of America.
-It's on the west coast of Michigan and it's a massive rolling hills of sand dunes that are just ... you'd never know just quite how unfit you are until you try and climb one of the smaller ones.
+So we went up through Ann Arbor, which is sorta gorgeous little university town that's just inside the bookstore every two steps and all this really fantastic dining.
+Then we went up to [inaudible 00:21:49], which is probably one of my absolute favorite parts of America.
+It's on the west coast of Michigan and it's a massive rolling hill of sand dunes that are just ... you'd never know just quite how unfit you are until you try and climb one of the smaller ones.

 Elle Hardy: But it's just fantastic.
-You know there's eagles flying overhead.
-There's cherry trees everywhere, beaches and just sheer drops of sand hills down into the lake.
+You know there are eagles flying overhead.
+There's cherry trees everywhere, beaches, and just sheer drops of sandhills down into the lake.

 Phil: I'm just looking at a map here right now.
 So when you go up from Chicago through Michigan, there must be, it looks like there's an enormous bridge that gets you over onto the other side.
 That's how you continued your trip?